socialites/rpi-srt-streamer/README.md

 ## 🧪 Notes

 * Why a Raspberry Pi 5?
 Because its currently the most powerful Raspberry Pi and it has 4GB of RAM which is more than enough for most streaming needs.
-It also has a pwoer button that can be used to easily turn the Pi on and off, and by default the USB ports can output 600mA but can be increased to 1.2A with the config script.
+It also has a power button that can be used to easily turn the Pi on and off, and by default the USB ports can output 600mA but can be increased to 1.2A with the config script.
 All these benefits make it the best choice for this project.
 * If you’re using multiple Raspberry Pis, set each to a **unique SRT port** (e.g., `1234`, `1235`, etc.)
-* You can monitor or forward the SRT stream using OBS, FFmpeg, or GStreamer on your PC
 * `tailscale up` is run in unattended mode with your auth key
 * The `.env` file at `/opt/srt-streamer/config.env` controls stream settings and can be safely edited anytime
-* Camlink audio is auto-detected on startup; if the stream fails, try unplugging/replugging Camlink and restarting the service
+* Camlink audio is auto-detected on startup
+* If the stream fails, try unplugging/replugging Camlink and restarting the service
 * `usbreset` is compiled and used on service start to reset the Camlink device automatically, preventing the need for manual replugging
-* The systemd service is regenerated every time the script is run, so changes to config are always applied
+* The `systemd` service is regenerated every time the script is run, so changes to config are always applied
 * If you don't have wifi, you can use a USB modem to connect to the internet or use a USB tethering cable to connect to your phone's hotspot
 * This should also work if you're using USB Tethering for on-the-go internet.
 * When using USB Tethering, the USB Device must be on the USB2.0 port on the Pi while the Camlink must be on the USB3.0 port.
 If you put both on the USB3.0 port, the Pi will not be able to connect to the internet because of the power limitations.
 * To check if the Pi is connected to the internet, you can run `ping -s 8 -c 1 srt-streamer` from your phone.
 If you get a response, the Pi is connected to the internet.
+* If you plug a 4G/5G/LTE Modem or USB Wifi Dongle into the Pi, you can use it to connect to the internet.
+It will be `wlan1`

-## If you want steps similar to this for streaming from an iPhone or Android device, use this guide: [How to IRL Stream Using SRT](https://docs.google.com/document/d/1qCZKj1uLtIQqY1uPAj6MvxorYKMkjYO99lIei9hmMwg)
+## If you want steps similar to this for streaming from an iPhone or Android device, use this guide: [How to IRL Stream to your PC from Anywhere](https://docs.google.com/document/d/1qCZKj1uLtIQqY1uPAj6MvxorYKMkjYO99lIei9hmMwg)

 ## Useful Commands
 ```bash